pnappa/social-minefield/README.md

  - [ ] Add random mine facts during the game, which should distract them
   - The rat that demines
   - Canaries don't like mines, yada yada yada
+ - [ ] Add a flag placer.
+It's not possible to place flags because right click isn't handled.
+  - The way I imagine this working, is that you click a toggle to change which mode you're in.
+  - Then when in that mode, left clicking will place a flag.
+Clicking the toggle again returns you to regular mode.
+  - I don't want it to automatically re-enter the game mode after placing a single flag, as it's easy to accidentally click on a mine if you didn't know that it only activated once.

 ## Experiments with the Like Button
 So, if you insert an iframe with the following code: